 Choose a memorable travel experience you’ve had, make a blog post outline, write your post, add a few pictures, and edit it.
 It’s that simple.

-If you’re having trouble deciding on what to write about, make a short post introducing yourself and explaining why you started a travel blog.
+If you’re having trouble deciding on what to write about, make a short post introducing yourself and explaining why you started a blog in the first place.
 Tell people about the places you’ve been and where you want to travel in the future.

 Email the post to family and friends and share it on social media.
-Ask everyone for their honest opinion; both positive feedback and constructive criticism will stick with you and help improve your travel blogging skills.
+Ask everyone for their honest opinion.
+Both positive feedback and constructive criticism will stick with you and help improve your skills.

 Design Your Homepage

-Your blog doesn’t need to look beautiful right away, but it will need a decent looking homepage at some point.
+Your blog doesn’t need to look professional right away, but it will need a decent-looking homepage at some point.
 Readers, for better or worse, will judge your website by its homepage, so it’s up to you to leave a good first impression.

 Get a piece of paper, sketch out what your ideal homepage looks like, and use your blog’s theme to will it into existence.
 You’ll likely need to reference your theme’s user manual and visit its support forum to turn your sketch into reality.

 Stumped on your homepage design?
-Visit some of your favorite travel blogs, visit their homepages, take notes on what you like, and start sketching your own unique design from the top down.
+Visit some of your favorite blogs, check out their homepages, take notes on what you like, and start sketching your own unique design from the top down.